 If you are looking for support to stop drinking, or inspiration to fuel your sober momentum, come talk to us in the Boom Rethink the Drink community.
 How Posting in the BOOM Community can help you Rethink the Drink

-These first four books are a great way to get started on stopping drinking if you are in early days.
+These first five books are a great way to get started on stopping drinking if you are in early days.

 This list of books that have been influential to our community has been organized alphabetically by title –